LenShustek/loom/README.txt

    - 4 general-purpose pushbuttons (MPJA 32730 or equiv.)
    - 1 attached foot pedal (MPJA 18150 or equiv.)
    - 1 Teensy 3.5 microprocessor, with 512KB flash, 192KB RAM, 4KB EEPROM, and 40 I/O pins

+Len Shustek, January 2017

+October 2020 update: After yeoman service for 3+ years, the plug-in breadboards with the motor drivers started failing because the high current had deteriorated the contacts.
+So I designed a proper printed circuit board replacement that is working great.
+The design is in the motordriver subdirectory of this repository.